 At some organisations, administrator jobs are combined with other roles.
 Depending on their needs, some hire for this role specifically.
 Because of our platform’s capabilities, having someone with an admin certification can ensure the company is using the platform to its fullest potential.

 Take, for example, your sales team.
 They might use Sales Cloud to keep track of opportunities and close deals.
 With the help of a Salesforce Admin, your salespeople can set up personalised dashboards, fields, alerts, and reports to shorten the sales cycle and track every lead in greater detail.
 This level of organisation can lead to greater satisfaction among salespeople and new customers.

 “As our Trailblazers continue to grow and impact business, Salesforce Admin jobs will grow, too.
 Our research shows a 400% annual growth rate for admins and an average U.S. starting salary of $79,000.”

 That’s just one department.
 We have solutions for just about every team in a company, including sales, marketing, customer service, and more.
 Each department can learn from the Salesforce Admin how to use our platform most effectively.

 To find work as an admin, you must prepare and study, and then pass the Salesforce Certified Administrator exam.
-Absolute beginners kick things off by learning what the Salesforce platform is and what it does, and then build on that learning in a series of engaging modules.
-We estimate that it takes around 115–125 hours of study and preparation to pass.
+Absolute beginners kick things off by learning what the Salesforce platform is and what it does, and then build on that knowledge in a series of engaging modules.
+We estimate that it takes around 115–125 hours of study and to pass.